HITECHCRIME/HC_SG136/README.md

 -quick rap-
 -quick rap-

-skip and
+SKIP AND
-ratatatatatataa fucking
+ratatatatatataa FUCKING(?)
-mission -------- order PECKIN'
+MISSION -------- ORDER PECKIN'
+(order)  chicken(?)haha ----------- REIGN NOW
-(order)  chicekn ----------- reign now while you're making,  (put your fucking) hands on the razor
+while you're making,  (put your fucking) HANDS ON THE RAZOR

 yeeee

 how about we
-get it all around the freethinkin' got all my cons (crossed yet) still so broke still SYNCING / got all my cons (yet) still so broke (mellow fellow) still SYNCING kept thinking of the mellow fellow as x   x myself still unconvincing - ya
+get it all around the FREETHINKIN' got all my CONS (crossed yet) still so broke yet STILL SYNCING / got all my cons (yet) still so broke (mellow fellow) still SYNCING

-i don't need no (soul's) sync - i don't need no yet still missing ya
+KEPT THINKING of the mellow fellow as x   x myself still
+UNCONVINCING - ya

+I DON'T NEED NO SOUL (soul's) sync -
+I DON'T NEED NONE YET STILL MISSIN' YA

+x

+THEY DON'T FOLLOW
+HOLLA
+YOU'RE IT ARE YOU

+I MEAN
+THEY DON'T FOLLOW
+THEY GO VIEW IT
+ARE YOU

 they don't follow
-hola
-you it are you

-i mean
-they don't follow
 they go view  it
-are you

-the they don't follow
-they go view  it
 are you? i mean they don't follow

-they do view it
-ain't it shallow
+THEY DO VIEW IT
+AIN'T IT SHALLOW

 de lo
 fa lu